 Holiday: allow yourself to have a proper break from your routine.
-September is a great time to go away, if you can do it.
-During the course of this month you can focus on looking at what no longer works for you and letting it go.
+September is a great time to go away if you can do it.
+During the course of this month, you can focus on looking at what no longer works for you and letting it go.
 A change of scenery or a change of perspective can give you a better appreciation of life and inspire you to make improvements for a better future.
-Holiday can be time where you let go of all your usual routine to experience something different to nourish body, mind and soul.
+A holiday can be the time where you let go of all your usual routine to experience something different to nourish body, mind and soul.

 Clothes and your look: Autumn is the season when trees shed their leaves to make a new start in spring.
 Maybe you can shed the old and think about making some subtle changes to your wardrobe or your hairstyle?
 For example, before you need to start wearing woolly jumpers and winter coats, do an audit of your current wardrobe and de-clutter it from items you no longer wear that take up much space in your home.
 The sense of release and lightness you get afterwards is priceless.

 Contributing: helping others can do wonders for your well-being.
 Volunteering has been proven to have a beneficial effect as you feel valuable and you see that your actions are doing good for someone else.
 Studies found that volunteering can help lower anxiety and depression while increasing self-confidence and providing a sense of purpose.
 It also helps to stay healthy because it can lower blood pressure and improve your lifespan.
 Basically, people who contribute and give their time for others are happier.